-- 5. Only use approved hydraulic oil in system (see Section 9 or Lubrication Folio 2129). - 6.
+- Only use approved hydraulic oil in system (see Folio 2129). - 6.
 Replace desiccant breather cartridge (3) with a new one when all desiccant beads turn dark green (they are gold when new).
 See Replacing Desiccant Breather topic in this section (Figure 2-4). - 7.
 Clean exterior of system often; do not let dirt accumulate on or around any part of system. - 8.
 Check for external leaks.
 Leaks are not only unsafe; they also attract dirt and in some cases allow air and water to enter system.
 Do not return leakage oil back to hydraulic tank.